-The Liberal Arts degree program provides a structured and coherent path for many students at Community College of Philadelphia.
+In the liberal arts, students use critical thinking and draw from a number of disciplines to analyze complex social and cultural issues and become life-long learners prepared to meet personal, societal, and global challenges.
+The Liberal Arts degree program provides a clear educational path for many students at Community College of Philadelphia that also offers the opportunity to clarify their interests and career goals.
 It is designed for students planning to transfer to baccalaureate programs after study at the College.